 With $L \sim 10^3$, $K \sim 10^2$ one has $N{\rm vac} \sim 10^{1000}$.
 Thus there are a huge number of metastable de Sitter vacua.
 This huge number allows the possibility that the cosmological constant takes on fine grain values and there is a range in which the physically observed value of the cosmological constant could lie.
-Such calculations could be impacted by a further restriction of proton stability by a study of the gauge group ranks [383, 384].
+Such calculations could be impacted by further restriction of proton stability by study of gauge group ranks[377, 378].
 Further, the same principle may be used to fine tune the Higgs mass if the SUSY breaking scale was high.
-Specifically it is advocated that the scalars except for the Higgs could all lie at the Planck scale and be superheavy while the light particles would consist of gauginos and Higgsinos [67, 68].
-Unified models with land-scape scenarios have been discussed in Refs.
-[385, 170].
+Specifically it is advocated that the scalars except for the Higgs could all lie at the Planck scale and be superheavy while the light particles would consist of gauginos and Higgsinos [67, 68] Unified models with landscape scenarios have been discussed in Refs.[379, 170].